Measurement Framework | The Three Streams GEO Methodology

 CRM

 Compares conversion rates by traffic source: AI-referred visitors vs. organic visitors on the same content.
-This single metric justifies GEO investment—each AI visitor may be worth 4-6× an organic visitor.
+This metric justifies GEO investmentβ€”each AI visitor is typically worth more than an organic visitor.

-CRM = AI Traffic Conversion Rate ÷ Organic Traffic Conversion Rate
+CRM = AI Traffic Conversion Rate Γ· Organic Traffic Conversion Rate

 Requires GA4 referrer tracking.
 For validation without referrer data, see Assisted-Conversion Deltas below.